A Probabilistic Approach to The Perfect Sum Problem: Applications To Other Problems

 \section{Applications To Other Problems}

 This solution approach can be applied to any problem which can be boiled down to a perfect sum-type question.
 These questions include the classic "knapsack" and "change-making" problems\citep{changemaking}\citep{knapsack}.
 However, we must bear in mind that, as mentioned in the problem statements section, our approach is focused on determining the \emph{total} number of possible solutions, and not actually finding these solutions themselves.
 This leads to the major drawback of this method in that, while we may have an accurate approximation of this total value, we are not any closer to knowing what these sets actually are.
-In fact, there are no truly efficient algorithms to find these exact solution sets and so in big-data settings, finding such sets becomes infeasible, not only computation-wise, but also memory wise as the number of solutions can grow to hundreds of millions very rapidly(i.e. 100 choose 5 = 75,287,520 different possible combinations).
+In fact, there are no truly efficient(sub-exponential time) algorithms to find these exact solution sets and so in big-data settings, finding all possible sets becomes infeasible, not only computation-wise, but also memory wise as the number of solutions can grow to hundreds of millions very rapidly(i.e. 100 choose 5 = 75,287,520 different possible combinations).
 With this in mind, one can apply our approach to help narrow down the computational scale, focusing on desired subset-sizes which are likely to contain solutions.
 For example, to find the minimum subset size which sums to a desired number, our approach can be used to see whether a subset of size $k$ is likely to sum up to this desired value.
-From here, we can either choose the minimum set that's predicted to have at least one subset of this size sum to the desired value, or we can choose the minimum set that has a probability of such a sum occurring based on the estimated distribution.
-If we want to find this actual solution set, then we can pair this information up with an exact solution finding algorithm that actually examines the sets to find a solution and focus on on just subsets of the sizes we've identified from the previous step.
+We can find the minimum size of a set where the predicted number of sets summing up to our target value is 1 via our estimation method.
+We can then pair this information up with an exact solution finding algorithm that actually examines the sets to find a solution and focus on on just subsets of the sizes we've identified from the previous step.
 In this way, we've reduced the computation time significantly as we will only need to focus on a limited range of different subset sizes instead of all possible sizes.

 Examining real world applications of this approach, it is immediate that this is particularly relevant to the field of genomics research due to the combinatorial nature of gene inheritance/recombination.
 There is a whole sub-field of biology which focuses on combinatorial methods for gene interaction\citep{biology}.
 Research such as "Combinatorial control of gene expression" demonstrates the relevance of such ideas in understanding genomics\citep{combinatorialgenes}.
 Specifically, the ideas presented in this paper are useful if one wants to find the number of different possible genes which could result in a specific event occurring.
 We need only to assign genes a numerical value in their contribution to this event, and then we can apply our approach to find the total number/percentage of potentially threshold surpassing combinations.
 This could be especially useful for cancer research, where we can think about each gene combination as contributing a certain amount, and once a stability level is crossed, a cell turns cancerous.
 These applications I will leave for further thought and exploration to the reader.